galaxyproject/galaxy-language-server/client/README.md

 Since version `0.4.0` you can use some of the cool features of [planemo](https://github.com/galaxyproject/planemo) directly from the extension.
 You only need to provide the required path to your planemo installation (see [configuration](#planemo-settings)) and the necessary parameters.

-## Test Explorer UI (extension)

-To support testing your tools using `planemo test` inside VSCode you need to install the [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.
-This is a new requirement since version `0.4.0`.

 # Table of Content

 -   [Installation](#installation)